1987 Fatehabad bus massacre

-On 7 July 1987, Sikh militants killed 34 Hindus on two buses near Fatehabad in the Hisar district (now part of Fatehabad district) of Haryana, India.
+On 7 July 1987, Khalistani militants killed 34 Hindus on two buses near Fatehabad in the Hisar district (now part of Fatehabad district) of Haryana, India.
 The same attackers may have been involved in the Lalru bus massacre a day earlier.

 The first bus

 On the evening of 7 July 1987, the attackers drove a jeep hired from Hanumangarh in the neighbouring state of Rajasthan.
 They were seen trailing the Firozpur-Delhi bus sometime before 7:10 pm, when it resumed its journey after boarding passengers at Sirsa.
 Two of the attackers boarded the bus as passengers.
 Around 12 km before Fatehabad, the jeep overtook the bus and blocked its way.
 Three men from the jeep, armed with guns, entered the bus, and their two accomplices also pulled out their weapons.
 The five men hijacked the bus, and killed the driver Jagdish.
 Ram Phal, the bus conductor, escaped through the window.

 The hijackers started driving the bus slowly towards Fatehabad, and told the passengers to hand over their cash and valuables.
 Around 2 km later, they stopped the bus near Dariyapur (or Daryapur) village, where they opened fire at the passengers, and left the scene.
 30 people were killed in the attack.
 Some of the passengers survived by hiding under the dead and the dying.
 19-year old Jale Singh, one of the passengers, drove the bus to Fatehabad based on his tractor-driving experience.